Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 So, get started before you’re the last to the party.
 Run experiments, tie them to your overall marketing and sales strategy and get everyone involved – especially your executives.

 And whatever you do, use data to adapt your approach.
-Measure the impact on revenue of every social media marketing activity.
+Measure the impact on revenue of every social media marketing activity using these free revenue dashboards.
 Then do more of what works.

 You can’t tap the real potential of social media without clear data that provides compelling justification for doing so.
 That means that company social accounts will be under utilized and the reach of employees will be neglected.